Why you may not be allowed to appeal

-If the IRB-RAD rejects your appeal, the conditional removal order you were given when you first made your refugee claim will become enforceable 15 days after you are notified of the IRB-RAD’s decision.
-CBSA can start the process to remove you from Canada if you do not leave within 30 days, and you will need an authorization to return to Canada.
+If the IRB-RAD rejects your appeal, after 15 days you can no longer legally stay in Canada.
+CBSA can remove you from Canada if you do not leave within 30 days.
+You will need an authorization to return to Canada.

 You might be able to apply to stay in Canada on humanitarian and compassionate grounds.

 You can make a Pre-Removal Risk Assessment if CBSA has not removed you from Canada:

 - within one year of the IRB-RAD’s decision, or